 I kind of forgot about Italian sodas until recently, but in the last few months, they’ve become our family’s favorite go-to treat.
 On the 4th of July, we had the missionaries from our church over for a little celebration and we had a full-on Italian soda bar.
 Turns out they thought it was pretty awesome, so if you’re looking for ways to impress 18-21-year-olds living in poverty, Italian sodas are the way to go.

 For starters, I laid out a layer of butcher paper on my dining room table.
 I bought a roll of it at Sam’s Club awhile back and I’m not kidding when I say I used it almost every day, whether it’s for blog stuff or kids’ art projects or low-maintenance table covers.
 Then I set out the flavored syrups.
 For Italian sodas, fruity flavors are generally preferable.
 I have pretty much all the fruity flavors, but the most popular ones at my house have been strawberry, coconut, watermelon, pina colada, and cherry.
 You can get them a lot of places (when I say you, I mean you–I live in the middle of nowhere and had to order mine because there is nowhere to buy flavored syrups where I live)–Amazon, World Market, Orson Gygi, Soap.com, Lollicup Store, and the Torani website are all really great resources.
-Then I set out the same 24-ounce cups I used in this post, a bucket of ice, bottles of club soda, seltzer, or sparkling water, a pitcher of half and half, and a bunch of colored striped straws…
+Then I set out the same 24-ounce cups I used in this post, (something like these would work well) a bucket of ice, bottles of club soda, seltzer, or sparkling water, a pitcher of half and half, and a bunch of colored striped straws…

 collected in the fashion of a hoarder got mine from Pick Your Plum when they sold them recently, but they’re not hard to find).
 Orson Gygi has an awesome selection, both on-line and in-store; Sara and I always stock up when we visit Utah!